trevormead/personality/README.md

 ## Syncing to Claude.ai

 Run `/personality publish` to generate a condensed Custom Instructions block, then paste it into claude.ai → Settings → Custom Instructions.
-Keeps your Claude.ai and mobile sessions in sync with your Claude Code settings.
+Keeps your Claude.ai and mobile session personality in sync with your Claude Code settings.